javier123454321/knowledgeBase/Networking/NetworkLayer.md

 Dynamic Host Configuration Protocol

-Static IP Addresses are reserved for servers and network devices, dynamic ones are reserved for clients.
+Static IP Addresses are reserved for [[Servers]] and network devices, dynamic ones are reserved for clients.

 ### IP datagrams and encapsulations
 Under the IP protocol, a packet is referred to as a datagram